Youth rights: Organizations in the United States

 The National Youth Rights Association is the primary youth rights organization for the youths in the United States, with local chapters across the country.
 The organization known as Americans for a Society Free from Age Restrictions is also an important organization.
 The Freechild Project has gained a reputation for interjecting youth rights issues into organizations historically focused on youth development and youth service through their consulting and training activities.
 The Global Youth Action Network engages young people around the world in advocating for youth rights, and Peacefire provides technology-specific support for youth rights activists.

-Choose Responsibility and their successor organization, the Amethyst Initiative, founded by Dr. John McCardell, Jr., exist to promote the discussion of the drinking age, specifically.
+Choose Responsibility and their successor organization, the Amethyst Initiative, founded by John McCardell, Jr., exist to promote the discussion of the drinking age, specifically.
 Choose Responsibility focuses on promoting a legal drinking age of 18, but includes provisions such as education and licensing.
 The Amethyst Initiative, a collaboration of college presidents and other educators, focuses on discussion and examination of the drinking age, with specific attention paid to the culture of alcohol as it exists on college campuses and the negative impact of the drinking age on alcohol education and responsible drinking.